Download CharmdAvailable on iOS & Android

 Professional dating photo shoots typically cost between $150 and $500.
 They produce great results, but not everyone has the budget or the willingness to pose for a stranger.
 The good news is that modern smartphones — particularly any iPhone from the 13 onward or any flagship Samsung Galaxy — have cameras that are genuinely capable of producing professional-quality images.
 The limiting factor is almost never the hardware; it is the technique.

-The difference between a bad phone photo and a great one comes down to four things: lighting, angle, background, and expression.
-Master these four elements and your phone photos will outperform 90% of the photos on any dating app.
-Here is exactly how to do it, step by step.
+The difference between a weak phone photo and a useful one often comes down to four controllable elements: lighting, camera position, background, and expression.
+Here is how to improve each one without expensive equipment.

 Master Natural Lighting